 Upload any other application materials you wish to include with your application package.
-There is no page limit to these attachments.

-As noted earlier the research proposal should stand alone (i.e. it should contain all the information required to support your research plan and should contain a complete description of your project).
-Reviewers are under no obligation to read Other Application Materials.
-All documents must be in PDF format and must adhere to the quidelines for attachments on the Acceptable Application Formats and Attachments.
+As noted earlier, the research proposal should stand alone (i.e. it should contain all the information required to support your research plan and should contain a complete description of your project).
+All documents must be in PDF format and must adhere to the guidelines for attachments on the Acceptable Application Formats and Attachments.